Ontario Highway 400A: History

 Highway 400A formed the original routing of Highway 400 from 1950 to 1959.
 In 1950, the then-incomplete freeway was extended north through the city of Barrie to the junction of Highway 11 and Highway 93 in Crown Hill; the entirety of Highway 400 would open on Dominion Day in 1952.

-In the late-1950s, the construction of the Trans-Canada Highway prompted the Department of Highways to extend the route north to Highway 12 and Highway 103 (both designated as branch routes of the TCH) in Coldwater, deemed the Highway 400 Extension.
-This section opened as a super two on December 24, 1959, redirecting Highway 400 southwest of the Crown Hill junction.
+In the late-1950s, the construction of the Trans-Canada Highway prompted the Department of Highways to extend the route north to Highway 12 and Highway 103 (both designated as branch routes of the TCH) in Coldwater, deemed the "Highway 400 Extension".
+As constructed the extension would branch off from existing highway by means of a partial interchange (since then, newer provincial construction guidelines would have mandated that the existing highway be realigned to flow directly into the extension, while providing an interchange to the section of highway that was bypassed).
+This extension opened as a super two on December 24, 1959, redirecting Highway 400 southwest of the Crown Hill junction.
 To remedy this situation, the 1.1 km gap between the original terminus and the new turnoff was internally designated as Highway 400A.
 The highway has never been signed as Highway 400A.
 Instead, northbound it is indicated as Highway 11 and southbound as Highway 400.

 Restructuring of the provincial highway system resulted in Highway 11 south of the Crown Hill interchange being transferred, or downloaded, to local municipalities on April 1, 1997.

-That highway's southern terminus was then shifted to meet Highway 400 by redesignating Highway 400A as Highway 11.
+Highway 11 then absorbed the entirety of Highway 400A, as a result Highway 11's southern terminus was shifted to meet Highway 400 directly at the split interchange.

-Unusually, traffic to and from the Highway 400 extension enters and exits at the right of the roadway, while traffic to and from Highway 400A/11 simply continues on the same roadway.
-The interchange is also incomplete; drivers must either use the Forbes Road and Penetanguishene Road interchanges, or continue southbound into Barrie and switch direction at Duckworth Street in order to travel from southbound Highway 400A to northbound Highway 400 or from southbound Highway 400 to northbound Highway 400A.
+Construction began north of Barrie in April 2013 to replace the overpass at this split interchange.

+The new precast post-tensioned concrete structure, designed to accommodate future widening of the former Highway 400A, was completed in October 2015.
+The original overpass, built during the 1950s and rehabilitated in the 1990s, was demolished during an overnight closure on December 13, 2015.
+The overall cost of this project was C$8.5 million.